Topological Stability of Kinetic $k$-Centers: Bounds on topological stability

 \section{Bounds on topological stability}

 As illustrated above, some point sets have more than one optimal solution.
-If we can transform an optimal solution into another, by growing the covering disks or squares at most (or at least) a factor $r$, we immediately obtain an upper bound (or respectively a lower bound) of $r$ on the topological stability.
+If we can transform an optimal solution into another, by growing the covering disks or squares by at most (or at least) a factor of $r$, we immediately obtain an upper bound (or respectively a lower bound) of $r$ on the topological stability.
 To analyze topological stability of k-center, we therefore start with an input instance for which there is more than one optimal solution, and continuously transform one optimal solution into another.
-This transformation allows the centers to move along a continuous path, while their radii can grow and shrink.
-At any point during this transformation, the intermediate solution should cover all points of the input.
-The maximum approximation ratio $r$ that we need for such a transformation, gives a bound on the topological stability of k-center.
-We can simply consider the input to be static during the transformation, since for topological stability the solution can move arbitrarily fast.
-Before analyzing topological stability, we first introduce some tools to help us model and reason about these transformations.
+This transformation, which we also call a \emph{morph}, allows the centers to move along a continuous path, while their radii can grow and shrink.
+At any point during this morph, the intermediate solution should cover all points of the input.
+In particular, the following property holds: The solution before and after a morph each cover all the points, hence all points live in the intersection of these two solutions.
+The maximum approximation ratio $r$ that we need for such a morph, gives a bound on the topological stability of $k$-center.
+We can simply consider the input to be static during the morph, since for topological stability the solution can move arbitrarily fast.
+Before analyzing topological stability, we first use the two properties described above, points living in the intersection of two optimal solutions and points being static during morphs, to model relevant problem instances and their optimal solutions in \emph{2-colored intersection graphs}.
+These graphs allow us to reason about morphs between two optimal solutions.
 We then focus on the Euclidean minmax case.
 Finally, we briefly consider the minsum and rectilinear cases.